 Ongoing mental health engagement

-Butler was also involved in running another recent event in Pinellas County that discussed mental wellness in underserved communities.
+Another recent event in Pinellas County hosted by the Clearwater Urban Leadership Coalition also focused on mental wellness in underserved communities.

-The town hall, hosted last week in Clearwater's North Greenwood neighborhood, addressed topics like the role of faith communities in mental health and how vaccine hesitancy is connected to mental wellness.
+The town hall, held last week in Clearwater's North Greenwood neighborhood, addressed topics like the role of faith communities in mental health and how vaccine hesitancy is connected to mental wellness.

 Many area organizations collaborated on the effort, including the University of South Florida, the Florida Department of Health in Pinellas County, and local churches, among others.